 And when our anxiety is high and we are overwhelmed, it’s much harder if not impossible, to tap into what many might call commonsense, or wisdom.

-So, as a small reminder I have curated this list as a short but powerful guide to getting back on track and keeping our thinking in a more positive light.
+So, as a small reminder I have curated this list as a short but powerful guide to getting back on track and keeping our perspectives in a more positive light.

 1. Respect yourself

 2. Remove prejudices often

 6. Blame is useless, but responsibly is useful

 8. Find God (hint; he/she is not lost)

 9. Don’t ever say never